Rivey Tower restoration

 In 2008, it was designated a Grade II listed structure due to the tower having landmark value because of its prominent and exposed position on Rivey Hill.
 The tower was constructed in brick to harmonise with the landscape and has a dodecagonal brick exterior that provides a monumental presence.
 The sculptural quality of the tower is enhanced by twelve tapering buttresses.
 This impressive buttressed interior contains an open structure of steel girders which supports a potable water tank.

-In the autumn / winter of 2017/18, a number of falling roof slates prompted a health and safety investigation, which coupled with surveys of the structure, indicated that the surface of the masonry was deteriorating at an accelerated pace.
-To halt its decline and remove any further health and safety risks, it was decided that essential maintenance works were required.
+In the autumn / winter of 2017/18, surveys of the structure indicated that the surface of the masonry was deteriorating at an accelerated pace.
+To halt its decline, it was decided that essential maintenance works were required.

 The works needed to carry out this essential maintenance were awarded to OnSite Central, following a competitive quotation process.
-The work involves completely scaffolding the tower, replacing an estimated 100m2 of brickwork - with the repointing of a further 500m2 - and the application of a protective hydrostatic coating.
-Further to this, replacing and re-fixing a number of slipped and missing roof tiles and repainting the woodwork of facia and dormer style roof vents will also be undertaken.
+The work involved completely scaffolding the tower, replacing an estimated 100m2 of brickwork - with the repointing of a further 500m2 - and the application of a protective hydrostatic coating, replacing and re-fixing a number of roof tiles and repainting the woodwork of the facia and dormer style roof vents.

 The first six weeks involved erecting the scaffolding around the tower, which has 13 lifts up to roof level.
 This also included a week of moving telecoms equipment from the face of the tower to the external face of the scaffolding, to prevent the work force being subjected to radio frequency radiation.